GardnerResearch/DocsBeSecureNow/Help/Help.md

-# this is help
+# Help
-I know is daunting, we suggest start here to understand the risk, or you can also go straight to guide.

-## what we provide

-## how to get in touch
+We know all the technical jargon can be confusing, but setting things up doesn't have to be.
+We're here to offer hands-on help with the technical aspects of our advice.

+!> This service is **only** available to all Allston/Brighton residents and small businesses.

+# Get in touch!

+Ready to get started?
+Contact us through these channels:

+- 📧email: contact@besecure.fyi

+- ☎️phone: (857)384-8196